harish-nagure/Boost-SEO-DMS/README.md

 1. **Website Optimization:** Improved performance, loading speed, and mobile responsiveness.
 2. **Advanced SEO Strategies:** Enhanced on-page SEO, technical audits, and keyword targeting.
 3. **Marketing Campaigns:** Executed strategies that increased user engagement and conversions.

-## How to Use
-- Explore optimized website features and interact with the frontend.